plenoptic-org/plenoptic/docs/tutorials/introduction.md

 How do these model metamers differ from the Gaussian ones?
 How does that relate to what we know about the model's sensitivities and invariances?
 :::

-While these model metamers look reasonably similar to the metamers of the `Gaussian` model, a somewhat blurry Einstein with some additional info riding on top, if we look carefully, we can notice some important differences:
+While these model metamers look reasonably similar to the metamers of the `Gaussian` <!-- skip-lint --> model, a somewhat blurry Einstein with some additional info riding on top, if we look carefully, we can notice some important differences:

 - in the white noise metamer, the mean values appear to be different: the dark side of the room on the left side of the picture, as well as his suit, appear to be lighter.
-- whereas the `Gaussian` pink noise metamer just appeared to be blurry, the `CenterSurround` one has dark and light patches that roughly match up with the original noise seed.
+- whereas the `Gaussian` <!-- skip-lint --> pink noise metamer just appeared to be blurry, the {class}`~plenoptic.models.CenterSurround` one has dark and light patches that roughly match up with the original noise seed.
 - the differences are most striking in the Curie metamer, as the initial image was completely black except for Marie Curie's face, which is fairly white.
 The resulting metamer, therefore, is much darker than the target everywhere except the center of the image, which is much brighter.

 In all of these, the differences are the result of the fact that our model now consists of a [difference-of-Gaussians filter](https://en.wikipedia.org/wiki/Difference_of_Gaussians) than a Gaussian.
 As described earlier, this results in a model with *bandpass* selectivity, rather than *lowpass*.
-Thus, the `CenterSurround` doesn't care about low frequency information like the local mean pixel value and we can change it without affecting its output[^bandpass].
+Thus, the {class}`~plenoptic.models.CenterSurround` doesn't care about low frequency information like the local mean pixel value and we can change it without affecting its output[^bandpass].

-[^bandpass]: The `CenterSurround` model does retain some sensitivity to lower frequencies, but it's much less sensitive to them than the `Gaussian` model is.
-The `CenterSurround` retains some low frequency selectivity because its two Gaussians are not perfectly balanced; to play around with their balance, try changing the `amplitude_ratio` argument.
+[^bandpass]: The {class}`~plenoptic.models.CenterSurround` model does retain some sensitivity to lower frequencies, but it's much less sensitive to them than the `Gaussian` <!-- skip-lint --> model is.
+The {class}`~plenoptic.models.CenterSurround` retains some low frequency selectivity because its two Gaussians are not perfectly balanced; to play around with their balance, try changing the `amplitude_ratio` argument.

 The change from a lowpass to a bandpass model also changes the model's most sensitive frequencies, though we can't easily tell that using model metamers.
 We can, however, using eigendistortions!